Christian to Crescent

 The Christian to Crescent trail segment is the final link needed to provide an entirely off-road route between Center City and the Grays Ferry Crescent for pedestrians and bicyclists.
 This is a difficult trail segment to design and construct because the area is still industrially active and the riverbank narrows for a portion of its length.
 In order to complete this segment, a cable supported bridge will be constructed along the east riverbank (shown in the rendering above).

-The final design of this trail segment was completed by the Philadelphia office of AECOM.
-Construction is being completed by PKF Mark III Inc. Once this segment is built, SRDC’s vision of a completely off-road, multi-use trail along the Schuylkill between the Fairmount Water Works and Bartram’s Garden, two National Historic Landmarks, will be realized.
+The construction is underway for this $45M project.
+The contractor is PKF Mark III Inc. out of Newtown, Pennsylvania.
+Their contract is with the City of Philadelphia Streets Department and is being managed by PennDOT at the City's request.
+Work is progressing well and on track to be completed in mid-2025.
+Once this segment is built, SRDC’s vision of a completely off-road, multi-use trail along the Schuylkill between the Fairmount Water Works and Bartram’s Garden, two National Historic Landmarks, will be realized.

 A public meeting was held on September 26, 2018 to inform the public about the proposed trail design, alignment, and related amenities.
 A second public meeting was held on March 3, 2020 to provide updated information about this project.
 Thank you to everyone who attented these meetings and gave us your feedback.